Earth Science News

 Since the start of this season, ANGUCH has recorded about 50 weather-related deaths

-Seven people were killed and 9 others were missing after a rope broke at a bridge under construction in northwest China on Friday, state media reported.
+Beijing (AFP) Aug 22, 2025 - Ten people were killed and four are missing after part of a bridge under construction collapsed on Friday in northwest China, state media reported.

 In December last year, 13 people went missing after a cave-in at a construction site for a major railway in the southern Chinese city of Shenzhen.
-There were no reports of any survivors.
+There were no reports of survivors.

 Related Links